Moeno Sakaguchi

-Moeno Sakaguchi (阪口 萌乃, Sakaguchi Moeno) is a Japanese football player.
-She plays for INAC Kobe Leonessa in the Nadeshiko League Division 1.
-She also plays for Japan national team.
+Moeno Sakaguchi (阪口 萌乃, Sakaguchi Moeno) is a Japanese footballer who plays as a midfielder.
+She plays for INAC Kobe Leonessa in the WE League and the Japan national team.

 Club career

 Sakaguchi was born in Kanagawa Prefecture on June 4, 1992.
 After graduating from Musashigaoka College, she joined L.League club Albirex Niigata in 2013.

 National team career

 In April 2018, Sakaguchi was selected Japan national team for 2018 Women's Asian Cup.
 Although she did not play in the match, Japan team won the champions for 2 tournament in a row.
 On June 10, she debuted as substitute midfielder from the second half against New Zealand.
 She played 10 games and scored 1 goal for Japan.